jordiagv/project1_datascientist_nanodegree/README.md

 Reinforce the knowledge learned in the introduction to data science module of the data scientist nanodegree program, as well as meet the requirements to deliver the project 1: write a data science blog post.

+For this project, I was interested in using Kaggle Boston Airbnb Open Data to answer three questions:

 For this analysis I want to answer three questions:

 1. Which location-related variable generate a more accurate model?